-£4m grant for Adande Aircell technology
+£4m grant for Adande Aircell technology21st October 2015

 The investment will be funded by equity finance and a £2.1m Advanced Manufacturing Supply Chain Initiative (AMSCI) grant.
 Adande says it will allow the company and its consortium partners, including refrigerated cabinet manufacturer, the Bond Group, to take the technology to new levels and meet retailers’ specific merchandising requirements in the UK and abroad.